 Who We Are

-North Coast Community Emergency Response Team (CERT) is a team of volunteers trained and prepared to help the community during disasters.
-Volunteers provide a variety of disaster and safety services in communities across Erie, Huron and Ottawa counties.
+North Coast Community Emergency Response Team (CERT) is a team of volunteers trained and prepared to help the community respond to and recover from disasters.
+CERT volunteers are trained to support a variety of disaster and safety services in communities across Erie, Huron and Ottawa counties.

 What We Do